North Marine Drive

-The title derives from the location in Scarborough, England which is photographed on the album's cover.
+The title of the album is similar to the location in Scarborough, England which is photographed on the album's cover and is called Marine Drive.
+There is a "North Marine Drive" in the nearby resort of Bridlington which Ben Watt felt was a better title for the album.

-CD issues also feature 5 bonus tracks of Watt's collaboration with Robert Wyatt originally released as an EP in March 1982 (Summer Into Winter).
-A downloadable version available from Cherry Red adds a further 3 bonus tracks, originally released on a 1981 single, and later reissued on the compilation album Our Brilliant Careers: Cherry Red Rarities 1981-1983.
+CD issues also feature five bonus tracks of Watt's collaboration with Robert Wyatt, originally released as an EP in March 1982 (Summer Into Winter).
+A downloadable version available from Cherry Red added a further three tracks, originally released on a 1981 single, and later reissued on the compilation album Our Brilliant Careers: Cherry Red Rarities 1981-1983.

 The song "Some Things Don't Matter" first appeared on the Cherry Red showcase compilation Pillows & Prayers in 1982.
 "Walter and John", from "Summer Into Winter", also appeared on the second volume of Pillows and Prayers.